American Board of Administrative Medicine

-Board certification from the American Board of Administrative Medicine (ABAM), a member board of the American Board of Physician Specialties®, formally recognizes physicians who have proven expertise in nonclinical medicine.
-As the healthcare industry continues to grow and expand, there is an increasing need for physicians with experience in business leadership and management, and the ABAM was developed to help identify physician leaders throughout the industry.
-Successful completion of the ABAM board certification process indicates a mastery of the core competencies required to manage the business side of medicine and validates the Diplomate’s training and experience in administrative medicine.
+Board certification from the American Board of Administrative Medicine (ABAM), a Member Board of the American Board of Physician Specialties® (ABPS), formally recognizes physicians who have proven expertise in nonclinical medicine.
+Successfully completing the ABAM process indicates mastery of the core competencies required to manage the business side of medicine and validates the Diplomate’s training and experience in administrative medicine.

 Administrative Medicine, as defined by the American Board of Administrative Medicine (ABAM), is the practice of physicians who, as executive leaders, manage the integration of clinical medicine, strategy, operations, and other business activities essential to achieve high quality health care.

 After applicants are deemed eligible, they must pass a computer-based written exam in order to earn board certification in administrative medicine.
 For information about dates and fees for the application and the exam, click here.

 Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31 of the eighth year.